plasserrezuber/soutien_bioinfo/BOUGUENNEC/bin/README.md

 Diagram (without RepeatMasker and ClariTE rules as checkpoint not passed yet):
 ![dag](dag_before_checkpoint.png)

-The --latency-wait option will permit to deal with busy clusters:
+The diagram after checkpoint can be obtained when smk pipeline has finished, but is not really readable (too large due to hundreds of parallel sub jobs).

-To launch the smk pipeline:
+To launch the smk pipeline with sinngularity:
 ```console
 # snakemake command using the singularity container and a HPC cluster profile in folder cluster_profile/config.yaml defining options and cluster parameters
 snakemake --singularity-args '--bind /home/palasser/data' --profile cluster_profile/